Foot-and-mouth disease is prohibited matter under the Biosecurity Act 2014.

 Monitoring and action

 If the disease is detected, it will be contained and eradicated as quickly as possible in order to reinstate Australia's disease-free status for trade purposes.
-The eradication program will be delivered according to the AUSVETPLAN for FMD.
+The eradication program will be delivered according to the AUSVETPLAN response strategy for FMD.

 The following will occur if FMD is detected: